mcc-us/mcc-us.github.io/_pages/thequickbooksdude.md

 ## Chapter 2 Account Settings

-Account settings in QuickBooks Online determine the default behaviors until you modify them.
+Account settings in QBO determine the default behaviors until you modify them.
 This chapter covers how to switch between Business View and Accountant View, and how to adjust key settings like tracking expenses by customer and updating company information.

 1. **Switch Between Views:**
    1. Click the `cog wheel` in the top right corner.